karlgodtliebsen/ai-playground/README.md

 ### Microsoft.SemanticKernel:
 A dotnet Test Project that uses the Microsoft Semantic Kernel Library (MSKLC) to play around with semantic kernel SDK

+### Microsoft.SemanticMemory:
+A dotnet Test Project that uses the early version of Microsoft Semantic Memory

+### SemanticMemory + Kafka + Streaming of NewsFeed:
+A dotnet Test Project that combines the early version of Microsoft Semantic Memory with Kafka streaming of NewsFeed

 ### Financial Agents:
 The start of a dotnet Test project that uses inspiration from LucidateFinAgent to build specific knowledge for Planner and Execution Concepts, and Building Tools